ryan-twang/qml_cc-fraud/README.md

 ## Overview

 This project explores the use of **Quantum Machine Learning (QML)** techniques for binary credit card fraud detection.
-Specifically, we compare classical classifiers such as Logistic Regression and SVM with quantum models like **Quantum Support Vector Machines (QSVM)** and **Variational Quantum Classifiers (VQC)**.
+Specifically, we compare classical classifiers such as Logistic Regression and SVM with quantum models like **Variational Quantum Classifiers (VQC)**.
 Our goal is to evaluate whether QML approaches offer meaningful performance benefits in fraud detection scenarios.

 ## Project Goals